CRO

 Example:

-“Because session recordings show 40% of mobile users abandon the checkout at the shipping step (evidence), we believe adding express checkout options above the form (change) will increase mobile checkout completion by 15—25% (outcome) because it removes the friction of manual form entry (reasoning — cognitive ease principle).”
+“Because session recordings show 40% of mobile users abandon checkout at the shipping step, we believe adding express checkout options above the form will increase mobile checkout completion by 15–25% because it removes friction and cognitive load.”

 Hypothesis Quality Checklist: